1960s pop star Connie Francis has died. The singer's life was touched by tragedies

 In 1967, one of her closest friends was strangled to death in her home.
 That same year, Francis underwent a cosmetic procedure meant to narrow her nose.
 But it damaged her ability to sing.

-"I couldn't sing in air conditioned rooms," she told NPR in 1982.
+"I couldn't sing in air conditioned rooms," she told Fresh Air's Terry Gross in 1982.
 "Which presented great problems in Las Vegas.
 They had to shut the air conditioning off, and the people would wilt.
 And I would, and the band would."

 In 1974, Francis was raped at knifepoint and beaten at a Howard Johnson motel after singing at a music festival in Westbury, New York.
 She successfully sued the company for failing to provide adequate security.
 At $2.5 million, it was then one of the largest awards ever in a rape case.
 Enduring the 1976 trial was not easy.
 But she was quoted in the courtroom by the New York Times saying, "If what we did here could save one girl, it was worth it."